migssgim12/bus-stop-finder/Readme.md

-# My Portfolio
+# TriMet Bus Stop Locator

-#### _Created a bus-stop application using apis 6/5/17
+#### Created a bus-stop application using apis 6/5/17

-#### By Michael Poehner
+## Table of Contents

+## Background

+A more descriptive paragrph, with four or five sentences.
+What does this thing actually do?
+Where did the idea come from.

+## Install

+Quickest and easiest way to install is:

+`git clone <url>`

+## Usage
+This is only a documentation package

 ## Description
-Creating a web site that will take in your location and show on a map where the nearest bus-stop is
+Creating a web site that will take in your location and show on a map where the nearest bus-stop is.

 ## Known Bugs